-Blood samples treated with anticoagulants such as EDTA or citrate can be used for nucleic acid purification.
+Blood samples treated with EDTA, citrate, or heparin as anticoagulant can be used for nucleic acid purification.
 Samples can be either fresh or frozen, provided that they have not been frozen and thawed more than once.
 After collection, whole blood samples can be stored at $2-8^{\circ}$ C for up to 6 hours.
-For longer storage, we recommend freezing aliquots at -30 to -15° C or -70° C.
+For longer storage, we recommend freezing aliquots at -20° C or -80° C.